rembik/ansible-role-users/README.md

 ------------

 - Access to a repository containing packages, likely on the internet.
-- A recent Ansible version (Tests run on last 3 Minor versions).
+- A recent Ansible version (tested last 3 major versions).

 The following roles can be installed to ensure all requirements are met, using `ansible-galaxy install -r requirements.yml`: